markbarlow/180bpm/_drafts/blog-ideas.md

  socks do they make a difference; shoes - nimbus 16 and DS trainer 21 ok for neutral;

-# stretching

-Stretching flossing analogy
-When forced to do it

-Have I tried a foam roller?
-Yes, after physio for the hamstring I have.
-Do I do that often?
-No. It's more commonly used as a 'robotic arm' by the kids.

 # gym and recovery